-In late 2015, Weight Watchers rolled out the SmartPoints plan, which replaced the old Points Plus plan.
-All fruits are 0 points on the SmartPoints plan, because, according to the company, participants should eat plenty of fruits and vegetables.
-Every kind of fresh fruit, frozen fruit and fruit canned in unsweetened juice are all counted as free foods.
-If a fruit has been dried, sweetened or canned in syrup, then you need to count the points.
+In late 2015, Weight Watchers (which recently rebranded as WW) rolled out its new SmartPoints plan, which replaced the old Points Plus system.
+The result?
+All fruits have been made zero points in an effort to encourage dieters to eat plenty of fruits and vegetables.
+And basically, the sky's the limit.
+Every kind of fresh fruit, frozen fruit and fruit canned in unsweetened juice is free.

-Most Vegetables Are 0 SmartPoints
+Most Vegetables Are Zero Points, Too